donmor/Tiddloid/Readme.md

 * Sometimes there are random characters under the page.

     Check your Android and Tiddloid version.
 There could be a bug in Android 10 filesystem API causing the files not correctly closed.
-A temporary fix is applied in Tiddloid 2.3.0, which eliminates the random code at the end of page on Android 9 and 10 and above (and the source file on Android 9 only).
+Has been fixed in Tiddloid 2.3.0.
+Put corrupted files in `[Internal]/Android/data/top.donmor.tiddloid/files` and cold start into wiki list to trigger a batch fix (May OOM when large files loaded).
 We recommend you to use Tiddloid on Oreo(8) to enable all of its features.

 * There are lags if WebDAV Wikis added.